Nonreciprocal interactions induce frequency shifts in superradiant lasers

 \mysection{Lasing transition} Using Eqs.~\eqref{eq:MF_simple}, a stability analysis around the incoherent state [see \cref{fig:spectrum_pA}(c)] yields lasing above a critical fraction of driven spins~\cite{supp}

 Consequently, at least half of the ensemble needs to be driven for lasing to occur.
-If the undriven spins were absent instead of coupled to the cavity, the transition would be $p_\d > \gamma_+ /(2V)$, and lasing can be achieved for any $p_\d > 0$ as long as $V$ is large enough~\cite{supp}.
-For $p_\d = 1$, the lasing threshold reduces to $\gamma_+/V < 2$.
+If the undriven spins were absent instead of coupled to the cavity, the transition would be $p_\d > \gamma_+ /(2V)$, and lasing can be achieved for any $p_\d$ as long as $V$ is large enough~\cite{supp}.

 \mysection{Spontaneous emission and dephasing}